Nausea and Vomiting with Chemotherapy

 Eat and drink slowly.

-Eat many small meals throughout the day instead of three full meals.
+Eat many small meals throughout the day instead of 3 full meals and have a snack at

 Avoid strong smells by eating food that is cold or at room temperature.